-Ex-campaign chief defends Trump, blasts Democrats at impeachment hearing
+Ex-campaign chief defends Trump at chaotic impeachment hearing

 “It is now clear the investigation was populated by many Trump haters who had their own agenda - to try and take down a duly elected president of the United States.
 As for actual ‘collusion’ or ‘conspiracy,’ there was none.
 What there has been however, is harassment of the president from the day he won the election,” Lewandowski added.

-Lewandowski is considering a run for the U.S. Senate as a Republican in New Hampshire.
-Mueller’s report described Lewandowski as a Trump “devotee” with a “close” relationship with the president.
+Trump said on Twitter that Lewandowski had given a “such a beautiful” opening statement.
 Trump in August sought to boost Lewandowski’s potential Senate bid, calling his former aide “a fantastic guy” who would make a “great senator” and that “I like everything about him.”

 “This isn’t a campaign rally.
 This is the first hearing where you can tell the American people how you participated in the president’s effort to obstruct justice,” Democratic Representative David Cicilline wrote on Twitter.

-Democrats, who hope to decide whether to recommend Trump’s impeachment to the full House by year’s end, had intended to grill Lewandowski about the president’s effort to persuade then-Attorney General Jeff Sessions to redirect the Mueller probe away from the 2016 Trump election campaign.
+Democrats asked Lewandowski about the president’s effort to persuade then-Attorney General Jeff Sessions to redirect the Mueller probe away from the 2016 Trump election campaign.
 The episode is among a number of incidents contained in Mueller’s 448-page investigative report made public in April that Democrats view as evidence that Trump obstructed justice.

-Mueller made no determination about whether Trump obstructed justice but did not exonerate him of wrongdoing.
+Democratic Representative Steve Cohen asked Lewandowski, “You didn’t think that it was illegal to obstruct justice?”

 Under the U.S. Constitution, the House has the power to vote to impeach a president while the Senate then would hold a trial on whether to remove him from office.
 The House is controlled by Democrats and the Senate by Trump’s fellow Republicans.